-The METAFONT book, chapter 5, 'Running METAFONT', contains instructive examples, and supposedly 'dangerous', but actually basic and useful, notes.
+The complexity of wrong things far exceeds that of things intended.
+The METAFONTbook, chapter 5, 'Running METAFONT', contains instructive examples, and supposedly 'dangerous', but actually basic and useful, notes.

-In that chapter, and in chapter 27, 'Recovery from Errors', KNUTH discusses the diagnosis of METAFONT's error messages.
+In that chapter, and in chapter 27, 'Recovery from Errors', Knuth discusses the diagnosis of METAFONT's error messages.
 I find this perhaps the hardest part of the book - if not of using METAFONT.